 Email – firstname.lastname@example.org

 (1) From mid-2015 the Torqeedo 1003 has been supplied with a battery that charges much faster, with the standard mains charger supplied.
 This is a really significant improvement: for the 532Wh battery it’s halved the charging time to 7hrs instead of 14.
 (And the newest 915Wh battery takes about 10hrs with this charger.)

 (2) The 2015-onward model also ships with a USB adapter which means you can use the Torqeedo battery as a supply for your phone, camera, navigation light, etc whilst on the move.
 It’s a very simple, innocuous looking thing but cannot be retro-fitted to older batteries.

-(3) October 2016 – you can now buy the new high capacity battery (915Wh, vs standard battery 532Wh) packaged with the motor.
+(3) October 2016 – you can now buy the new high capacity battery (915Wh, vs standard battery 532Wh) packaged with the 1003 (standard with the 1103).
 Previously it was only (officially) available as an extra, ie you had to buy the high capacity battery as an extra.
-Order ref for this version is 1003CS (or L for long shaft).
+Order ref for the 1003 with 932Wh battery is 1003CS (or L for long shaft).

 THE NEW-FOR-2019 1103C